roboscienceorg/book/source/ROS/ROSCommunication.rst

         consumedata()

+.. _`Fig:twolinkrosexample`:
 .. figure:: ROSFigures/twolinkrosexample.*
    :width: 75%
    :align: center

    Two Link Manipulator ROS example.
-[Fig:twolinkrosexample]

 Although many devices produce data in a sequential manner, there are times when you have blocks of data.
 ROS provides a number of datatypes